 4. Stay off the Dunes

 Coastal dunes are shifting systems shaped by wind and waves—but they also can be quite stable and provide tremendous storm-damage protection to inland areas.
 The key to this stability is plants, particularly dune grasses and other plants with extensive root systems, which naturally hold the sand and resist erosion.
 These otherwise hardy plants are extremely vulnerable to trampling, however.
 In addition, simply walking on dunes causes sand-landslides that further destabilize the area.
 So, never walk on or over a sand dune—stick to the designated walkways to reach the beach.
 These sites give more information:

 - Dune Protection and Improvement - This state of Delaware website gives specific information on how beachgoers and property owners can protect sand dunes.

 - What Are Sand Dunes? - This VisitNJShore.com web page explains what dunes are and what you can do to protect them.

-- These Dunes Aren't Made for Walking - Produced by Woods Hole Sea Grant, this educational poster explains the importance of sand dunes and how to protect them.
+- These Dunes Aren't Made for Walking - Woods Hole Sea Grant produced this educational poster, which is listed on this web page.
+The poster explains the importance of sand dunes and how to protect them.
 Copies can be requested through their ordering information page.
 Ask for publication number WHOI-G-06-001.